nicola144/ML_learning_resources/README.md

 I will be updating this fairly frequently especially at the beginning.
 Feel free to make me suggestions.
 Quite obviously I have not actually read/understoood 100% **everything** that I put here (*yet*).

-Hopefully you will find some things useful,
+Hopefully you will find some things useful

 Nicola